dmerejkowsky/blog/content/post/2017-04-08-cmake-visual-studio-and-the-command-line.md

 files -- was able to build things with Visual Studio, without having to use the Visual Studio command prompts.

-So I looked at the implementation, and found the solution.
+So I looked at the implementation, and found a solution:

-It looks something like this:

 ```python
 def source_bat(bat_file):